Ordinary Form of the Mass (Novus Ordo, New) compared to the Extraordinary Form of the Mass (Traditional, Tridentine)

-When the Traditional Latin form of the Mass took shape in the 5-7th centuries, Latin was a well know language but people don't speak Latin anymore.
-That in itself is not a reason to go to the vernacular, but it certainly was weighed in the decision.
+When the Traditional Latin form of the Mass took shape in the 5-7th centuries, Latin was a well known language but people don't speak Latin anymore.
+That in itself is not a reason to go to the vernacular, but it certainly carried weighed in the decision.

 It is biblical for the Mass to be in the vernacular (in the language of the local people).
-When the Holy Spirit landed on the apostles in the upper room on the first day of Pentecost, which is the birth of the Church, they went and preached in many different languages, the languages of the people (Acts 2:4).
+On the day the Holy Spirit landed on the apostles in the upper room on the first day of Pentecost, which is the birth of the Church, they went outside to preach and were understood in different languages, the languages of the people (Acts 2:4).

 The Ordinary Form of the Mass has more participation from lay people who now do the 1st and 2nd readings and prayers for the faithful.

-This was not prescibed in Vatican II and there is much debate about it.
+This was not prescribed in Vatican II and there is much debate about it.
 However, it is certainly within the Church's right make this the norm, and the Sacrosanctum Concilium's call to engage the laity justifies it.
 Whether it is better or not is a question that will be debated for a long time.
 Many people "get it" when the Priest holds up the Eucharist while facing the congregation.
 They enter into the reverence.
 On the other hand, with the priest facing the altar it places the focus on the Eucharist.
-Personally, we feel more engaged when we see what is going on, rather than only seeing the back of the priest.

 Fr.
 Mark Goring, Companions of the Cross, Ottawa, Canada.